"You have to know the past to understand the present."

 [Imperial Germany, the Austro-Hungarian Monarchy and Italy] and a Triple Entente [France, Russia and Britain] in the hopes of arriving at an international security related Balance of Power.

-In 1908 the Austro-Hungarian Monarchy irregularly seized the formerly Ottoman province of Bosnia-Herzegovina to prevent its being acquired by South Slav nations such that their
+In 1908 the Austro-Hungarian Monarchy irregularly claim the formerly Ottoman province of Bosnia-Herzegovina, (which it had been administering with Ottoman consent since 1878), to prevent its being

-This seizure was protested at by Serbian and other South Slav nationalists.
+This irregular seizure was denounced by several long established and powerful European states and was particularly protested at by Serbian and other South Slav nationalists, who themselves

-In 1914 the heir to the Austro-Hungarian Imperial and Royal titles, together with his wife, were assassinated by a teenage Serbian nationalist in Sarajevo the capital of Bosnia-Herzegovina.
+In 1914 the heir to the Austro-Hungarian Imperial and Royal titles was assassinated, together with his wife, in Sarajevo the capital of Bosnia-Herzegovina by a teenage Serbian nationalist.

-Before long the German and Austro-Hungarian aspects of the Triple Alliance found themselves to be in open conflict with the Russian and French aspects of the Triple Entente.
+Thus the German and Austro-Hungarian aspects of the Triple Alliance came to be in open conflict with the Russian and French aspects of the Triple Entente.

 As the conflict continued expensively of life, limb, and treasure, peoples often tended to blame pre-war elites more than anyone else for the onset of the horrendous ongoing conflict.